artsy/artsy.github.io/_posts/2019-04-06-omakase-relay.markdown

 - We had engineers who were interested in contributing back and making it work for our cases, this is much less of an issue now that Relay has matured and is better documented.
-- We had engineers used to using ahead-of-time error validation tools like compilers
+- We had engineers that were used to the benefits of ahead-of-time error validation tools like compilers.
-- We saw a lot of value in a tightly coupling our view structure to our user interface
+- We saw a lot of value in a tightly coupling our view structure to our user interface.

-It's not without its flaws, but Relay has definitely paid for it's initial and occasional complexity for the tightness of our codebases many years down the line.
+It's not without its shortcomings [to users outside of Facebook], but Relay has definitely paid for its initial and occasional complexity for the tightness of our codebases many years down the line.

 <!-- prettier-ignore-start -->